21371 customer reviews

 A low-key appellation

-With its 89 hectares, 85 of which are planted with Pinot Noir, Fixin—even in terms of acreage alone—can hardly compete with its neighbor Gevrey and its 400 hectares.
+With its 89 hectares, 85 of which are planted with Pinot Noir, Fixin—if only in terms of area—can hardly compete with its neighbor Gevrey and its 400 hectares.
 Fixin also has no Grand Cru-classified vineyards and only five Premier Cru-classified vineyards, at the top of which stand the Clos de la Perrière and the Clos du Chapitre.
 Furthermore, part of the production is marketed under the "Côte de Nuits villages" appellation, which, aside from Fixin, includes the other communes of the Côte de Nuits that do not have a large enough area to have their own communal appellation.
 Fixin has therefore long cultivated its discretion and was even, for a long time, a well-kept secret.
-Indeed, the appellation’s relative obscurity has spared Fixin wines from experiencing price inflation as severe as that of wines from more prestigious appellations on the Côte de Nuits, but connoisseurs of fine Burgundy wines have always known that the commune’s terroirs are capable of producing wines of exceptional quality.
+Indeed, the appellation’s relative obscurity has spared Fixin wines from experiencing price inflation as severe as that of wines from more prestigious Côte de Nuits appellations, but connoisseurs of fine Burgundy wines have always known that the commune’s terroirs are capable of producing wines of exceptional quality.

 The vineyards of Fixin and Fixin Premier Cru face east and southeast.
-The soils in the Premier Cru vineyards are fairly uniform brown limestone.
+The soils are fairly uniform brown limestone in the Premier Cru vineyards.
 The vines are planted at an altitude of between 350 and 380 meters.
 More marly subsoils appear in certain areas.
 The appellation’s approximately 96 hectares yield a production of about 4,000 hectoliters per year.

 Red wines made for aging